 Every useful program has three parts.
 Input and algorithm which produce some output.

 Classic programming means that you write the algorithm which can convert your input into output you want.
 You are the master and the code by itself cannot think because it’s written only for this one use case.

-All artificial intelligence right now works on a generalized algorithm which creates algorithm for the specific use case by learning from matching inputs and outputs.
+All artificial intelligence right now works on a generalized algorithm which creates an algorithm for the specific use case by learning from matching inputs and outputs.
 The problem is that it will not be perfect.
-You need a very good set of learning data to learn from and even if you will have awesome set, it will still produce errors.
+You need a very good set of learning data to learn from and even if you will have an awesome set, it will still produce errors.

-Let’s take for example simple calculator.
-You can put all corner cases in learning set, but it doesn’t mean final algorithm will calculate those cases correctly.
+Let’s take for example a simple calculator.
+You can put all corner cases in the learning set, but it doesn’t mean final algorithm will calculate those cases correctly.
 Every new input-output match in every learning iteration is going to change the final algorithm.
-Also, the algorithm is not altered in a way to pass the current example, but is changed little bit to match overall average.
+Also, the algorithm is not altered in a way to pass the current example but is changed a little bit to match the overall average.

 To make it perfectly clear: generalized AI algorithm just looks for patterns and tries to find an algorithm that can cover it.
 But every corner case (like division by zero, for example) has to be handled by hand.
 That’s why you don’t see AI calculator yet.
-AI is not precise and is good where you have a lot of data, but is hard to make algorithm.
+AI is not precise and is good where you have a lot of data, but is hard to make an algorithm.
 Like image analysis, voice recognition, autonomous cars, and so on.

 Actually, many people say they are doing AI, but in fact, it’s just data mining.
 Data mining is still classic programming.
 You have data which you analyze manually with the help of some tools, but in the end, you are still coding the algorithm which uses those data.
 That’s important to understand.